 Administration at (517)-887-4312

 Individuals must be prepared to give out personal information including their name and contact details.
 This is so as to allow the Environmental Health representative handling the call to fill out an official complaint form.
-All personal information will remain confidential to parties outside of the Bureau of Environmental Health.
+All personal information will remain confidential to parties outside of the Environmental Health Department.

 The Ingham County Solid Waste Plan of 1990 requires solid waste generated in Ingham County to be disposed of in an approved facility.